Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective

 \textbf{Visual Token Compression Using Relevance Scores.} The importance of visual tokens related to the instruction can be ranked according to $R_v$.
 We can prune the less important visual tokens down to a target count of $\hat{N_v}$, resulting in compressed token embeddings $\hat{E_v}$ as LLM input.

-\textbf{Observation.} We visualize $R_v$ and the corresponding token pruning results for LLaVA-OneVision, Qwen2-VL, and VILA1.5 in Figure~\ref{fig:visualization}.\footnote{More visualization cases are presented in Supplemental Material.} Although differences exist in the visualizations due to~variations in how each MLLM processes visual input, there are notable commonalities.
-All three MLLMs focus on the textual regions within the video, as these are most relevant to the question (querying keywords appearing in the video).
+\textbf{Observation.} We visualize $R_v$ and the corresponding token pruning results for LLaVA-OneVision, Qwen2-VL, and VILA1.5 in Figure~\ref{fig:visualization}.
+While visualizations from different MLLMs show varying appearances due to differences in how each model processes visual input, they exhibit clear common patterns — $R_v$ for each model consistently highlights the regions corresponding to the ``three curved lines'' in the video, demonstrating the robustness of our method.
 Moreover, experimental results show that retaining 50\% of the original visual tokens based on $R_v$ preserves over 98\% of the performance on image benchmarks and 99\% on video benchmarks (see Section~\ref{sec:4_2} for details).
 We draw the following conclusion: \textit{the explanation results faithfully capture the visual information essential for the MLLM to answer the question, and retaining only the corresponding visual tokens does not compromise model performance.}